 If you take the anticonvulsant Trileptal (a drug that is sometimes used experimentally in bipolar disorder, but not a proven "mood stabilizer") or the atypical antipsychotic Abilify for bipolar disorder, then avoid taking St. John's wort.
 St. John's wort is an herb sometimes taken to try to boost mood in cases of mild to moderate depression.
 There are reports that it may decrease the levels of Trileptal and Abilify in the blood.
 In addition, taking anticonvulsants with St. John's wort may also increase depression of the central nervous system.

 St John's wort can also cause serotonin syndrome when it's taken with an SSRI antidepressant.
 Symptoms can include hallucinations, fluctuating blood pressure, nausea, and vomiting.

 Patients who take anticonvulsants or anxiety medications such as alprazolom (Xanax), busprione (Buspar), clonazepam (Klonopin), diazepam (Valium), or lorazepam (Ativan) should avoid the following herbs:

 All three are known to cause sedation or drowsiness.
-Taking kava -- which causes a relaxed state -- with some anxiety drugs may lead to a semi-comatose state.
+Taking kava -- which causes a relaxed state -- with some anxiety drugs may lead to a marked level of drowsiness.

 Do All Herbs and Natural Dietary Supplements Interact With Drugs?